leafOfTree/WindowTabs/README.md

 2025

-- Support mouse hover to active tab
+- Support mouse hover to activate tab
 - Add options to save default values of auto hide and align tabs

 2024